 The Secret key will generate a hash (or unique ID) for each completed request.
 This acts as a signature to verify the origin of your HTTP request, and will always be provided in the Request Header.

-This setting will allow you to define the HTTP header’s key(s) and value(s) to be sent with your Webhook request.
+Request Headers allow you to define the HTTP header’s key(s) and value(s) to be sent with your webhook request.

-Similar to the Request Headers, this setting will allow you to define the key(s) and value(s) that will be sent in the body of your Webhooks request.
+Similar to the Request Headers, the Request Body setting lets you define the key(s) and value(s) that will be sent in the body of your webhook’s request.

 Example: Using Webhooks to Connect WPForms to Slack

-As an example, we’ll walk you through how to connect WPForms to your Slack account.
+As an example, we’ll walk you through how to connect WPForms to your Slack account using a webhook.

-This will redirect you to another overlay where you’ll need to select a Slack channel to have your messages sent to.
+This will redirect you to another overlay where you’ll need to select a Slack channel to send your messages to.
 Choose a channel from the dropdown and click Allow.

-Next, you’ll need to open up the form you’ll be using your Webhook on.
+Next, you’ll need to open up the form you’ll be using your webhook in.
 If you haven’t already, make sure to set up your Webhooks addon in WPForms.

-Once you’ve activated Webhooks on your form, you’ll see a field labeled Request URL.
-Paste the URL that you copied over from Slack into this field to connect your forms with Slack’s API.
+Once you’ve activated webhooks for your form, paste the URL that you copied from Slack into the Request URL field to connect your form with Slack’s API.

-Next, we’ll configure the rest of our settings.
-We’ve laid all our configured settings below:
+Next, configure the rest of the webhook settings.
+We’ve laid out all our configured settings for this example below:

-- Request Method: Since we’ll be looking to send data from our forms to Slack, we’ll set this to the POST option.
+- Request Method: Since we’ll be looking to send data from our forms to Slack, we’ll set the Request Method to the POST option.

-- Request Format: We’ll set this to standard JSON.
+- Request Format: We’ll set the Request Format to standard JSON.

-- Secret: For our example, we’ll leave this field blank and let the Secret be auto-generated when our Webhook runs.
-If you’re a developer and you’d like to pass in your own Secret value, you can do that here.
+- Secret: For our example, we’ll leave the Secret field blank and let it auto-generate when our webhook runs.
+If you’re a developer and you’d like to enter your own Secret value, you can do so here.

-- Request Headers: We don’t have any specific values we’ll need sent with our request, so we’ll leave this setting blank.
-When the Webhook runs, the Secret that will be auto-generated will get placed here.
+- Request Headers: We don’t have any specific values we need to send with our request, so we’ll leave the Request Headers setting blank.
+When the webhook runs, the auto-generated Secret will be placed here.